artfin/classical-trajectories/README.md

-Calculating hamiltonians for some small systems using sympy module.
-Pretty printing the result to latex.
+Calculating classical trajectories using autograd and scipy